 The Gnostic Movement made a wonderful contribution to thousands of people’s lives, providing free spiritual services which showed people how to attain their own inner guidance and metaphysical experiences.
 It was also a place where people made lasting friendships, enjoyed being in an uplifting atmosphere, and met and discussed spirituality with like-minded people.
 Belzebuub and the various volunteers did outstanding work to make it all possible, which made The Gnostic Movement the most successful Gnostic organization in the western world of its time.

 A few vindictive, misleading rants and absurd alarmist claims littered around the dark corners of the web by a handful of trolls does not change this fact.
 In reality, the overwhelming majority of the 90,000+ people who participated in The Gnostic Movement not only had a positive experience, but treated those in the organization positively too—while participating in the Movement and after leaving.
 Just as the personnel of the Movement did, the vast majority of participants showed consideration to other people and respected their differences, appreciating people’s right to pursue the spirituality of their choice without interference, even if those choices or beliefs differed from theirs.
 It was only a tiny intolerant and vexatious minority who failed to show that fundamental human trait of respect, tolerance, and common courtesy most people possess.

 The Gnostic Movement is no longer around.
-Belzebuub stepped down as the spiritual teacher of The Gnostic Movement in early 2011, and left it entirely in 2012 to focus on writing independently and withdrawing from public life in 2010.
+Belzebuub stepped down as the spiritual teacher, choosing to focus on writing independently and withdrawing from public life in 2010.
 The members closed the organization down after he left.